samglover/client-power-tools/readme.txt

 - Knowledge base breadcrumbs are now optional.
 - Reminder to clients to check their spam folder for the login code.
 - [status-update-request-button] shortcode.
+- Show last activity in the admin client list.

 #### Changed
 - Status update request message now makes sense when messaging is disabled.